Shantanu-Gupta-au16/Data-Science-Portfolio/README.md

 # Help

 If you find any mistakes or you can't figure out something, raise a question.
 I will get back to you as soon as possible.
 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at :email:shantanu97@gmail.com
-More information about me: [LinkedIn](https://www.linkedin.com/in/shantanugupta9326/) :mag_right:
+.More information about me: [LinkedIn](https://www.linkedin.com/in/shantanugupta9326/) :mag_right: